Routine Health Maintenance for Men

 Unlike many other forms of cancer, colorectal cancer typically grows for years before spreading.
 If caught early, it can be cured.

-A colonoscopy is a somewhat awkward, slightly embarrassing, and highly effective method of finding colon cancer.
+A colonoscopy is a somewhat awkward and slightly embarrassing.
+It is, though, a highly effective method of finding colon cancer.
 Often, polyps that may turn into cancer can be removed during the colonoscopy.
 Other methods of screening that don't require colonoscopy are also available.
 Screening begins at age 50, sometimes earlier if you have a family member who had colon cancer.

-Unfortunately, 50% to 75% of people don't take advantage of their advantage over colorectal cancer.
+Unfortunately, 50% to 75% of people don't get a colonoscopy and benefit from their advantage over colorectal cancer.
 The National Cancer Institute estimates that in 2012, about 52,000 deaths will occur from colorectal cancer.
 Don't be a statistic.

 6. Learn About Prostate Cancer Screening